graphpql/graphpinator/docs/examples/Interface.md

 }
 ```

-Declaring interface is a little bit more complicated.
+Declaring interface is a little more complicated.
 You need an accessor to avoid cyclic constructor dependency.
 Fortunately, every dependency injection solution (and you should use one) can be easily configured to create this accessor for you.